Purple Heroin: A New Drug on the Scene

 Substance Abuse Treatment for Purple Heroin

-Purple Heroin is slowly taking its place in the opioid epidemic.
+Purple heroin is gradually taking its place in the opioid epidemic.
 With more than 20 fatalities recorded nationwide and an untold number of overdoses, the purple rock drug has experts in the field legitimately concerned.
-It is vital to stay informed and vigilant about the dangers of Purple X.
+It is vital to stay informed and vigilant about the dangers of purple X.

-If someone close to you is struggling with addiction to Purple X or any drug, don’t stay quiet!
-Show them you care, urge them to consider substance abuse treatment, and help them find a rehabilitation facility that can make a real difference.
+If you or someone close to you is struggling with addiction to purple heroin or any drug, don’t stay quiet!
+Show them you care, urge them to consider substance abuse treatment, and help them find an outpatient or residential treatment facility that can make a real difference.
 Contact us at Avenues Recovery to find out how we can help you with our personalized addiction treatment plans and our trademark empathy and compassion.
 There’s no need to live a life of addiction.
 Treatment works.
 See it work for you!

 Find lasting sobriety at Avenues.